haani-niyaz/golang-template-repository/docs/ci/semantic-release.md

 The CI is configured to run on the `main` branch and technically no further setup is required.
 However, `semantic-release` starts the version at `1.0.0` with pre-release options.
 This may still not be desireable for your project so few workarounds are desicribed below.

-:warning: You only need to action this once.
+⚠️ You only need to action this once.

 <u>In the Github repo page:</u>